SAN MARINO ROTARY

 WHAT IS THE COST?

 The cost of Rotary membership includes a one-time initiation fee, dues and prepaid meals.
-Members pay about $225 a quarter, which includes about $60 per quarter in voluntary tax-deductible contributions to local charities and to the Rotary Foundation.
+Members pay about $315 a quarter, which includes about $60 per quarter in voluntary tax-deductible contributions to local charities and to the Rotary Foundation.
+During the Pandemic social distancing quarterly dues have been reduced since we are not meeting in person.

 VISITING A MEETING

-The Rotary Club of San Marino invites interested prospective members to attend a regular meeting and lunch, held each Thursday at 12:10 p.m. in the San Marino Community Church, Fellowship Hall, 1750 Virginia Road, San Marino, CA 91108.
+Prior to the pandemic, our club met on Thursdays at 12:10 p.m. in the San Marino Community Church, Fellowship Hall, 1750 Virginia Road, San Marino, CA 91108.
 Parking is available in the lot south of the church.
 Map The meetings always conclude by 1:30 p.m.

 The Rotary International Website has additional information for prospective members.